 Billie Jordan is the first "Goin' Across The Mountain" host.
 It's not an all bluegrass show yet.
 It's a mixture of Celtic, bluegrass and traditional music and it airs for just a few hours each week.
 Jordan prefers working in the background as Community Affairs Director and suggests they give the show to her husband Russ Jordan.
 He becomes the host keeps that position for years as a beloved WNCW bluegrass host.

-1991 - Joe Kendrick and Vicki Dameron begin volunteering, then working at WNCW - Kendrick as a Music Host and then as Alternative Radio Coalition Host/Organizer - and Dameron as a New Producer, News Host and Jazz At Dawn Host.
+1991 - Joe Kendrick and Vicki Dameron begin volunteering, then working at WNCW - Kendrick as a Music Host and then as Alternative Radio Coalition Host/Organizer - and Dameron as a New Producer, Regional News Host and Jazz At Dawn Host.
 Dameron was Vicki Morgan in those days.
 WNCW is one of five stations to begin broadcasting, The World Cafe, from WXPN in Philadelphia, PA.
 David Dye is the host, and the guest artist on the first show was Bruce Cockburn.
 It aired Ocotber 14, 1991.

 1992 - The Alternative Radio Coalition, originally a group of music writers, fans and musicians, approached WNCW about a new programming idea for WNCW's airwaves.
 The idea was accepted and the ARC DJs came on board in July 1992.
 The name of the show: ARC Overnight.